MEF-Dynamics/ECM-Workshops/README.md

 ## Contact

-If you have any questions or concerns about this repository, please contact us at [dynamics@clubs.mef.edu.tr].
+If you have any questions or concerns about this repository, please contact us at dynamics@clubs.mef.edu.tr.

 Thank you for your interest in our workshops!